 A committee of Mental Health/Riverside County Regional Medical Center professionals was created to continually review, revise, and present training to correctional and patrol employees of the Riverside County Sheriff and Police Departments.
 The main focus is to train all staff that may come into contact with mental health consumers, including dispatch and other law enforcement agencies throughout California.
 Currently, County, State, and Federal Police agency representatives have been trained.
 This training has been well received, and a permanent schedule for the Law Enforcement Personnel Training is in place.
-Deputy Sheriff and Police Officers from other counties and agencies have also attended the training.
-These include Fullerton, Brea, and Orange Counties, and the Los Angeles Department of Defense, and Los Angeles Police and Sheriff Departments.
-Police and Sheriff Sub-stations from the cities of Moreno Valley, Perris, Palm Desert, Indio, Blythe, Palm Springs, and Desert Hot Springs have also attended.
+Deputy Sheriffs and Police Officers from other counties and agencies have also attended the training.
+These include Fullerton, Brea, and Orange Counties, the Los Angeles Department of Defense, and Los Angeles Police and Sheriff Departments.
+Police and Sheriff Sub-Stations from the cities of Moreno Valley, Perris, Palm Desert, Indio, Blythe, Palm Springs, and Desert Hot Springs have also attended.
 The training includes panel discussions from the Mental Health Family Advocate Program and a presentation from NAMI.
 Furthermore, the training is certified by the Commission on Peace Officer Standards and Training (POST).

 All committee representatives have reported that the Law Enforcement Personnel Training has been beneficial to both the community and to the law enforcement agencies.
-To date, approximately 1,000 individuals from the Sheriff's Department and 700 others from the Police Department have been trained.
+To date, over 1,100 individuals from the Sheriff's Department and 700 others from the Riverside City Police Department have been trained.
+The 1,100 from the Sheriff represents both Corrections (487) and Patrol (622) deputies.
+The Sheriff's Department is also the primary law enforcement contractor for many of the city police forces throughout the county and is responsible for training those deputies even if they serve as a city police officer.

-Consumer Employment, Support, Education, and Training Initiatives are reported on page 143.
+Consumer Employment, Support, Education, and Training Initiatives are reported on page 145.